Call Now Request FREE consultation - 1866-758-4529

 One of the main ways a driver gets caught after a crash is by a truck accident lawyer comparing the driver’s logbooks with the shipping documents and also the black-box data that is ever more readily available on newer trucks.

-1. Electronic logselectronic logbooks are now required for most over the road truck drivers.
+1. Electronic logselectronic logbooks are now required for most over-the-road truck drivers.
 The new electronic log rules were enacted to help protect truck drivers and the motoring public from hours of service violations by truck drivers.
 While they are undoubtedly methods that drivers can use to circumvent the electronic recording devices, the fact is that implementation of this rule will reduce the number of hours of service violations.

 2. Unexpected inspections– inspections can lead to hours of service violation simply because the driver is not ready for anyone to scrutinize his logbooks.
 Inspections also lead to a very high number of vehicles placed out of service due to mechanical issues.